 Performance and Teaching Residencies

+Kathy has given performances and workshops in Ottawa area workplaces, festivals, schools, libraries and senior centres since 1994.
 Kathy frequently travels for residencies at Universities, conferences, summer intensives and community arts organizations throughout North America and Europe.
 Projects can be tailored to meet your needs.
-Contact her at email@example.com (613)729-0987.
+Contact her for more information.